AshirRashid/AntiProcrastinator/README.md

 # AntiProcrastinator
-This is my tkinter(python3) implementation of the pomodoro technique.
+This is my tkinter(python3) implementation of the pomodoro timer.

 It is based on the tkitner.ttk widget, Notebook.